 A flexible and balanced diet rich in nutrients?
 What’s not to like?

-And the sensible DASH eating plan doesn’t only lower blood pressure or help you shed pounds.
+And the sensible DASH diet eating plan doesn’t only lower blood pressure or help you shed pounds.
 It can lower cholesterol and blood sugar levels, as well.

 Combined with moderate exercise, the DASH diet can reduce the risk of heart disease, diabetes and cancers.
 Not to mention make you look and feel better.